minidomo/rng-cup-ref-sheet-gas/README.md

-# RNG Cup Qualifier Scripts
+# RNG Cup Referee Scripts

 ## About